linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 #### DSL/PPPoE Connections

 DSL is a dial-up connection using a standard phone line and analog modem to access the Internet.
-Configure the modem, plug the telephone line into the network interface of the computer, create a broadband dial-up connection, and enter the user name and password provided by the operator to dial up the Internet.
+Configure the modem, after connecting the modem's network port and the computer's network port via a network cable, create a broadband dial-up connection, and enter the user name and password provided by the operator to dial up the Internet.

 ##### Create a PPPoE Connection